 A group of two or more IRRs whose performance in responding to Security-Constrained Economic Dispatch (SCED) Dispatch Instructions will be assessed as an aggregate for Generation Resource Energy Deployment Performance (GREDP) and Base Point Deviation.
 An IRR Group cannot contain any IRRs that are Split Generation Resources.
 Additionally, only IRRs that have the same Resource Node can be mapped to an IRR Group.
 Resource Entities can choose to group IRRs and shall provide the grouping information in a timely manner for ERCOT review prior to the scheduled database loads.

-Limited Duration Resource (LDR)

-A Generation Resource less than 10 MW or a Load Resource less than 10 MW that may be unavailable to Security-Constrained Economic Dispatch (SCED) due to the need to maintain its current state of charge.

 Mothballed Generation Resource

 A Generation Resource for which a Resource Entity has submitted a Notification of Suspension of Operations, for which ERCOT has declined to execute a Reliability Must-Run (RMR) Agreement, and which has not been decommissioned and retired.